sensu/sensu-docs/content/sensu-go/6.1/operations/deploy-sensu/datastore.md

 By default, Sensu uses its embedded etcd database to store configuration and event data.
 This embedded database allows you to get started with Sensu without deploying a complete, scalable architecture.

+Sensu can be configured to disable the embedded etcd database and use one or more [external etcd nodes][8] for configuration and event storage instead.

-As your deployment grows, you should review [Deployment architecture for Sensu][5] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.
+As your deployment grows beyond the proof-of-concept stage, you should review [Deployment architecture for Sensu][5] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.

 Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.3.x series. etcd versions 3.4.0 and later are not supported.

-Sensu can be configured to disable the embedded etcd database and use one or more [external etcd nodes][8] for configuration and event storage instead.

 ## Scale event storage